The-going/evlproject/content/overview/_index.md

 ---

 {{% mixedgrid src="/images/overview-design.png" %}}
 **A dual kernel architecture**.
-EVL brings real-time capabilities to Linux by embedding a companion core into the kernel, which specifically deals with tasks requiring ultra low and bounded response time to events.
+Like its predecessors in the Xenomai core series, Xenomai 4 with the EVL core brings real-time capabilities to Linux by embedding a companion core into the kernel, which specifically deals with tasks requiring ultra low and bounded response time to events.
 For this reason, this approach is known as a _dual kernel architecture_, delivering stringent real-time guarantees to some tasks alongside rich operating system services to others.
-In this model, the general purpose kernel and the real-time core operate almost asynchronously, both serving their own set of tasks, always giving the latter precedence over the former.
+In this model, the general purpose kernel and the real-time core operate almost asynchronously, both serving their own set of tasks, always giving the latter precedence over the former.  {{% /mixedgrid %}}

-{{% /mixedgrid %}}
+In order to achieve this, the Xenomai 4 project works on three

-In order to achieve this, the EVL project works on three components:
+components:

 - a piece of inner kernel code - aka [Dovetail]({{< relref "dovetail/_index.md" >}}) - which acts as an interface between the